Vetëvendosje: Establishment and early actions

+2007 demonstration

-On 10 February 2007 Vetëvendosje organized a large demonstration against the Ahtisaari Plan and the process of decentralization.
+On 10 February 2007 Vetëvendosje organized a large demonstration against the Ahtisaari Plan and against the process of decentralization.
 The demonstration was attended by more than 60,000 people and took place in the streets of Pristina.
-Riot police were deployed after the rioters allegedly planned to storm the government offices.
-Following this deployment, clashes between the UNMIK riot police and the protesters started.
+UNMIK Riot Police were deployed after the rioters allegedly planned to storm the government offices.
 The UNMIK police fired tear gas and rubber bullets at the crowd, which resulted in chaos.
-The Romanian UNMIK police officers killed two of the protesters by shooting them on the face with out-of-date rubber bullets.
-The first protester was killed while being part of the crowd, while the second protester was hiding from the tear gas inside Hotel Iliria when he got shot on the head.
+Two protesters were killed by the police.
+The first protester was killed while in the crowd, while the second protester was hiding from the tear gas inside Hotel Iliria when he got shot on the head.
 Apart from the two deaths, the protest resulted in an additional seven serious injuries and 73 minor injuries.
-One protester who was shot next to the heart survived after a long state of coma and had to live with the projectile inside his chest until his natural death in 2020.
-A UNMIK internal investigation revealed that the protesters got killed by out-of-date rubber bullets that were fired from 10 of the Romanian members of the police force, but declined to file charges because it was unclear who had fired the fatal shots.
+One protester who was shot next to his heart survived after a long state of coma and had to live with the projectile inside his chest until his natural death in 2020.

+A UNMIK internal investigation revealed that the protesters got killed by out-of-date rubber bullets that were fired from 10 of the Romanian members of the police force, but declined to file charges because it was unclear who of them had fired the fatal shots.
 On the other hand, the leader of Vetëvendosje, Albin Kurti, got arrested and charged with three offences: leading masses of people believed to have committed criminal offences, calls for resistance, and disruption of police measures.
 In 2010, an EULEX judge sentenced him to 9 months in prison, but given that he had already spent 5 months in custody and another 5 in house arrest, he got released.

-On 25 August 2009 Vetëvendosje organized protests in Pristina that turned violent, destroying 28 EULEX vehicles, one rioter and three police officers wounded.

-In March 2016, activists of Vetëvendosje overturned two trucks carrying Serbian goods in a protest against the Serbian decision not to accept Kosovo Albanian schoolbooks in the Albanian-inhabited Preševo Valley in southern Serbia.